 "Take My Hand, Precious Lord."

 ASSEMBLYMEMBER BOB PRICE DIED on January 4, 2019,

 in Sparks, Nevada.
 He was 82.
 Go to NevadaLabor.com

 for updated information, a formal obituary and information

 on Reno and Las Vegas commemoration ceremonies.
 He was a

-peace after a life admirably well-lived.
+rest in peace after a life admirably well-lived.

 YEARS' WORTH OF EXPERIENCE SORELY MISSED (3-21-2011)